Posted on 10 April 2024 By Michael Wood

 Ceiling Track Hoist Servicing & Maintenance

-In this blog we’ve delivered a quick guide to answering the question of what is a hoist.
-Using examples of Innova’s hoisting solutions and resources, we’ve looked at what they are, where they are needed, the types of hoists available and how they work.
+In this blog, we’ve delivered a quick guide to all things hoisting.
+Using examples of Innova’s solutions and resources, we’ve looked at what they are, where they are needed, the types of hoists available and how they work.

 Need assistance with product enquiries, general inquiries, or product support?
 Our Phonelines are open 9am - 5pm Monday to Friday